gcs

 Bay in Cyprus

-The Cyprus Non-Domiciled Tax regime also referred to at Cyprus Non dom regime, allows foreign nationals who are not considered domiciled in Cyprus, but are tax residents in the country, to take advantage of the tax exemptions from the Special Defence Contribution (SDC) for up to 17 years, with the possibility to extend for five years at an extra cost of €250,000.
+The Cyprus Non-Domiciled Tax regime also referred to at Cyprus Non dom regime, allows foreign nationals who are not considered domiciled in Cyprus, but are tax residents in the country, to take advantage of the tax exemptions from the Special Defence Contribution (SDC) for up to 17 years, with the possibility to extend for two five year periods at an extra cost of €250,000 per period.
 This regime was introduced in 2016 through a collaboration of the Cyprus Income Tax Law, the Special Defence Contribution (SDC) Law, and the Wills and Succession Law, which together regulate income taxation, investment income, and estate planning in Cyprus.

 Tax Residency Rules in Cyprus